Newborn development at 2-3 months: what’s happening

 - Smile at your baby: when your baby sees you smile, it releases natural chemicals in their body that make them feel good, safe and secure.
 It also builds attachment to you.

 - Make eye contact with your baby: when you get your baby to follow your eyes, it encourages your baby to turn their head.
 This builds your baby’s neck strength and head control.

-- Give your baby tummy time: 1-5 minutes of tummy play each day builds your baby’s head, neck and upper body strength.
+- Give your baby tummy time: start with 1-2 minutes and build up to 10-15 minutes several times a day.
+Tummy time builds your baby’s head, neck and upper body strength.
 Your baby needs these muscles to lift their head, crawl and pull themselves up to stand when they’re older.
-Always watch your baby during tummy time and put your baby on their back to sleep.
+Always watch your baby during tummy time, and put your baby on their back to sleep.

 - Try baby massage: baby massage is a great way to bond with your baby.
 It can also be relaxing and soothing if your baby is cranky.

 Sometimes your baby won’t want to do some of these things – for example, they might be too tired or hungry.
 Your baby will use baby cues to let you know when they’ve had enough and what they need.